|First referee: Oleg Ivanov (UKR) - Second referee: Sergey Drebuzhan (UKR)|

-UEFA Futsal EURO 2014 comprises of a preliminary round, main round, play-off round and 12-team final tournament played in Belgium.
+UEFA Futsal EURO 2016 comprises of a preliminary round, main round, play-off round and 12-team final tournament played in Serbia.

-Four groups of four teams each and two of three are played as one-venue mini-tournaments from 22 to 27 January 2013.
+Five groups of four teams each and one of three are played as one-venue mini-tournaments from 13 to 18 January 2015.
 The six group winners progress to the main round.

-The six preliminary round winners join the 22 highest-ranked qualifying contenders in seven groups of four teams played as one-venue mini-tournaments between 27 and 30 March 2013.
-The seven group winners progress to the final tournament, where they join hosts Belgium, while the seven runners-up and best third-placed team enter the play-offs.
+The six preliminary round winners join the 22 highest-ranked qualifying contenders in seven groups of four teams played as one-venue mini-tournaments between 17 and 22 March 2015.
+The seven group winners progress to the final tournament, where they join hosts Serbia, while the seven runners-up and best third-placed team enter the play-offs.

 Further details, including the criteria for separating teams that finish level on points in a group, can be found in the official competition regulations.